KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 From a usability perspective, note that most users usually won't interact with this build tool directly, instead only touching (or being aware) of the UI/CLI layer on top of it.

+**Gradle vs. Maven**

+In the near term, either tool (Gradle or Maven) should be adequate for implementing this proposal build tool.
+Maven has the advantage of being something the team currently has more experience with.

+However, Gradle seems to have the edge in two respects:
+(a) build speed/performance - https://gradle.org/maven-vs-gradle/
+(b) extensibility/flexibility (including coding directly in the build.gradle file)

+The plan is to proceed with Gradle, and if it results in any major blockes we either switch to (or add in parallel) an implementation based on Maven.

+As for Gradle - we will use Kotlin instead of Groovy for the generated build files; in practice it won't make much difference (the build configuration is _generated_ not _written by hand_) but Kotlin does provide benefits over Groovy such as better IDE support (due to static typing) hence we get the benefit of auto-completion, easy navigation to source, easier refactoring, etc if we need to work with the generated build.gradle.kts files directly.

 ### Part 2 - Configuration File

-The configuration file should provide information necessary to determine for the build (via a generated pom.xml file), the set of:
+The configuration file should provide information necessary to determine for the build (via a generated build.gradle.kts file), the set of:
 - direct dependencies
 - plugins
 - properties and profiles